-- 1. Identify any entities, business units, and/or individuals involved. - Provide details of the non-compliance, including its context (describe how and by whom the issue was identified (derivatives party complaints, internal testing or audit, other surveillance) setting out whether it relates to (a) a risk of material harm to a derivatives party, (b) a risk of material harm to capital markets, and/or (c) is part of a pattern of noncompliance. - 3.
-Provide a timeline setting out when in relation to question 2 above, (i) the non-compliance occurred, (ii) the non-compliance was discovered, (iii) the non-compliance was remedied, and (iv) the non-compliance was reported. - 4.
-What steps, if any, have been taken to address/remedy the non-compliance?
+- 1. Identify any entities, business units, and/or individuals involved. - 2.
+Provide details of the non-compliance, including: - a. describe the context (how and by whom the issue was identified, derivatives party complaints, internal testing or audit, other surveillance); - b. set out whether it relates to (a) a risk of material harm to a derivatives party, (b) a risk of material harm to capital markets, and/or (c) is part of a pattern of non-compliance. - 3.
+Provide a timeline setting out the following: - a. when the non-compliance occurred, - b. when the non-compliance was discovered, - c. when the non-compliance was remedied, and - d. when the non-compliance was reported. - 4.
+Provide details of what steps, if any, have been taken to address/remedy the non-compliance.